-- Designing a reef that is similar to the natural reef at San Onofre that was impacted by SONGS - Construct the reef in two phases in which the first phase consists of a shortterm experiment that tests different reef designs to inform the design of larger second phase that is intended to replace the kelp forest resources lost at San Onofre - 3.
-Monitoring to measure the performance of the reef in meeting its objectives - 4.
+- Designing an artificial reef that is similar to the natural reef at San Onofre that was impacted by SONGS - Constructing the artificial reef in two phases in which the first phase consists of a short-term experiment that tests different reef designs to inform the design of larger second phase that is intended to replace the kelp forest resources lost at San Onofre - 3.
+Monitoring the artificial reef to measure its success based on performance standards developed to ensure that project objective is met. - These standards include absolute standards measured at Wheeler North Reef only that are based on the size of the impact at the San Onofre kelp forest, and relative standards that require Wheeler North Reef to be similar to natural reference reefs. - 4.
 Imposing corrective measures to remediate the artificial reef if it fails to meet performance requirements - 5.
-End the monitoring and oversight after the mitigation requirement is met
+Ending the monitoring and oversight after the mitigation requirement is met